wkoszek/me/blog/source/blog/2013-09-10-book-as-i-see-it.md

 ---
-title:	As I see it.
+title:	"As I see it."
 auth:	Jean Paul Getty
 read:	2013-09-10
 ---